-It doesn’t matter what gear you plan to use, as long as it ready to click away.
+It doesn’t matter what gear you plan to use, as long as it is ready to click away.
 It would be such a waste when a picture-perfect cute scene of kids playing by the side streets is happening right in front of you, and you realize you forgot to put in the memory card.

 If you’re using a DSLR or a mirrorless camera that requires some setting adjustments, make sure that it’s already done before you leave your room.
 Fussing around your camera settings while walking around is not cool.
-It not only makes you attractive for muggers and bad elements, but it can also totally waste a perfect scene.
+It not only makes you attractive to muggers and bad elements, but it can also totally waste a perfect scene.

-I usually leave my camera in aperture priority mode when on a street photography mode for the entire day or night.
+I usually leave my camera in aperture priority mode when in street photography mode for the entire day or night.
 I also usually leave my auto-focus settings to ON.
 This way, whenever I see a photo-worthy scene, I quickly click away and take about a couple of shots or more, shifting my camera angle when I can.

 Related Post: Best Travel Cameras

-Your street photography skills and you are always a work in progress.
+Your street photography skills are always a work in progress.
 So when you reach a new destination just grab your gear, get out the streets, keep practicing, move a lot, change your angle and if something made you look and stop for a while, just aim and shoot it!